Hugh Trenchard, 1st Viscount Trenchard: Later inter-war years

 During his time as Metropolitan Police Commissioner, he maintained a keen interest in military affairs.
-In 1932, he aroused the Government's displeasure by submitting an unsolicited private paper outlining his idea for the air defence of Singapore.
+In 1932, he aroused the Government's displeasure by submitting an unsolicited private paper outlining his idea for the air defence of Singapore in the Straits Settlements.
 His ideas were rejected, and the Cabinet Secretary, Maurice Hankey, who chaired the Committee of Imperial Defence, was angered by Trenchard's intervention.
 Later that year, when the Government was considering entering into an international treaty that would have banned all bomber aircraft, Trenchard wrote to the Cabinet outlining his opposition to the idea.
 Ultimately, the idea was dropped.

 Trenchard developed a negative view of Hankey, whom he saw as being more interested in maintaining unanimity among the service heads than dealing with weaknesses in British defence arrangements.
 He began to speak privately against Hankey who, for his part, had no liking for Trenchard in return.
 By 1935, Trenchard privately lobbied for Hankey's removal on the grounds that the nation's security was at stake.
 Following his departure from the Metropolitan Police, he was free to speak publicly.
 In December 1935 he wrote in The Times that the Committee of Imperial Defence should be placed under the chairmanship of a politician.
 Hankey responded by accusing Trenchard of "trying to stab him in the back."
 By 1936 the idea of bolstering the Committee of Imperial Defence had become a popular point of debate and Trenchard presented his arguments in the House of Lords.
 In the end the Government conceded and Sir Thomas Inskip was appointed as the Minister for Coordination of Defence.